anchor-huang/flatcam/README.md

 # ⚠️ WARNING: WORK IN PROGRESS ⚠️

 **This is a development version of FlatCAM.
-It is not recommended for production use.**
+It is not recommended for use.**

 Current status:
 - This is a beta version under active development